-Above / In our view, the best local elected officials are ones aware of all the gaps from one governmental body to the other in order to create the most efficient government possible without duplication of services.
-Consider how many governments are connected by this covered bridge along the Riverwalk.
-(PN File Photo)
+In our view, the best local elected officials are ones aware of all the gaps from one governmental body to the other in order to create the most efficient government possible without duplication of services.
+Consider how many taxing bodies are connected by this covered bridge along the Riverwalk.

-Know the candidates who will set public policy and approve plans with budgets, likely some of your friends & neighbors.
+Get to know the candidates—likely some of your friends & neighbors— who will set public policy & approve plans with budgets.
 Then vote April 4.

 In ballot order to fill four 4-year seats on Naperville City Council are Judith Brodhead, Michael Leland Isaac, John “Johnny” Krummen, Kevin Michael Coyne, Julie Berkowicz, Kevin M. Gallaher, Benny White and Michael Strick.

-No contest for Naperville Park District Board of Commissioners will happen for four 4-year seats up for election as only four individuals—Mike Reilly, Mike King, Bill Eagen and Bobby Carlsen —turned in petitions.
+No contest for Naperville Park District Board of Commissioners will happen for four 4-year seats up for election as only four individuals—Mike Reilly, Mike King, Bill Eagan and Bobby Carlsen —turned in petitions.

 In School District 203, five hopefuls, Kristin W. Fitzgerald, Donna E. Wandke, Charles Cush, Shirley DeCorte and Paul Leong, filed for one of the four 4-year seats.
 Two candidates, Kristine Gericke and Robert W. Fieseler, Jr., filed for the unexpired 2-year term.